-Virgin Money and Clydesdale have always shared similar customer focused values, and both businesses have a long and proud history of supporting our local communities and good causes, and we're very excited about the opportunities this combination brings.
+Clydesdale have always shared similar customer focused values as Virgin Money and have a long and proud history of supporting local communities and good causes, and we're very excited about the opportunities ahead.

-We hope the Frequently Asked Questions below will reassure you that the transfer is pretty straightforward, but if after reading everything you have any questions or would like anything explaining, then please get in touch.
+For more information, please read the Frequently Asked Questions below.
+If after reading everything you have any questions or would like anything explaining, then please get in touch.

 Here are some things you may find useful as a Charity using Virgin Money Giving

-In October 2018, Virgin Money joined forces with Clydesdale.
-As you know, your charity terms are with Virgin Money, which is currently a separate bank from Clydesdale.
-So we can bring the businesses together as one bank, we're transferring your Virgin Money terms to Clydesdale.
+On 21 October 2019, the business of Virgin Money transferred to Clydesdale.
+As you know, your charity terms were with Virgin Money, which was a separate bank from Clydesdale, but your terms have now transferred to Clydesdale.

-Clydesdale has approximately 2.8 million customers across personal and business banking.
+Now that the transfer has happened, Clydesdale has approximately 6.4 million customers across personal and business banking.

-No. The Virgin Money Giving name and brand won't be changing as part of the transfer.
+No. The Virgin Money Giving name and brand hasn't been changed as part of the transfer.
 You'll still see the Virgin Money Giving name and logo in all of our communications with you.

 This transfer of Virgin Money's business to Clydesdale is part of our three year phased integration programme which began when both banks joined the same group in October 2018.
 There are still other exciting steps to come, for example re-branding some Clydesdale products to the Virgin Money brand.
 If there are changes that impact you, we'll always give you plenty of notice, explain what it means for you and make it as seamless as possible.

-The UK banking transfer scheme we are proposing to undertake is governed by Part VII of the Financial Services and Markets Act 2000.
-Under this act, the transfer needs to be approved by the Court.
+The UK banking transfer scheme we undertook was governed by Part VII of the Financial Services and Markets Act 2000.
+Under this act, the transfer required approval by the Court.